-

 Next Steps

-- Monitor your health for any side effects.
-Common side effects, such as headaches and tiredness, may last for a few days after you receive your vaccine.
+Monitor your health for side effects.
+Common side effects, such as headache, tiredness, soreness, or fever, may last for a few days after vaccination.
 If you have a severe allergic reaction, call 911.
-Read more about common side effects from the COVID-19 vaccines.

-- Vaccines administered in Georgia are reported to the state’s immunization registry.
-If you need a copy of your COVID-19 vaccine history, request your immunization records from the Department of Public Health.
+Vaccines administered in Georgia are reported to the state's immunization registry.
+If you need a copy of your COVID-19 vaccine history, request your immunization records from the Georgia Department of Public Health.